janaxs/javascript-style-guide/README.md

 function a() {
 ```

-Require a space before opening curly brace in function expressions and before the round brace (excluded in named function where the space is before the name).
+Require a space before opening curly brace in function expressions and before (optional) the round brace (excluded in named function where the space is before the name).

 ```
-var x = function () {};
+var x = function() {};  // Allow function expression without space var x = function () {};
 var x = function a() {};
 ```